Página inicial Portuguese version

 In the real world, conversations with sympathetic native speakers who are willing to help the acquirer understand are very helpful.

 Stephen Krashen (University of Southern California) is an expert in the field of linguistics, specializing in theories of language acquisition and development.
 Much of his recent research has involved the study of non-English and bilingual language acquisition.
-During the past 20 years, he has published well over 100 books and articles and has been invited to deliver over 300 lectures at universities throughout the United States and Canada.
+Since 1980, he has published well over 100 books and articles and has been invited to deliver over 300 lectures at universities throughout the United States and Canada.

-This is a brief description of Krashen's widely known and well accepted theory of second language acquisition, which has had a large impact in all areas of second language research and teaching since the 1980s.
+This is a brief description of Krashen's widely known and well-accepted theory of second language acquisition, which has had a large impact in all areas of second language research and teaching.

 Krashen's theory of second language acquisition consists of five main hypotheses:

-The Acquisition-Learning distinction is the most fundamental of all the hypotheses in Krashen's theory and the most widely known among linguists and language practitioners.
-According to Krashen there are two independent systems of second language performance: 'the acquired system' and 'the learned system'.
+The Acquisition-Learning distinction is the most fundamental of the five hypotheses in Krashen's theory and the most widely known among linguists and language teachers.
+According to Krashen there are two independent systems of foreign language performance: 'the acquired system' and 'the learned system'.
 The 'acquired system' or 'acquisition' is the product of a subconscious process very similar to the process children undergo when they acquire their first language.
 It requires meaningful interaction in the target language - natural communication - in which speakers are concentrated not in the form of their utterances, but in the communicative act.

 It appears that the role of conscious learning is somewhat limited in second language performance.
-According to Krashen, the role of the monitor is - or should be - minor, being used only to correct deviations from "normal" speech and to give speech a more 'polished' appearance.
+According to Krashen, the role of the monitor is minor, being used only to correct deviations from "normal" speech and to give speech a more 'polished' appearance.

 Krashen also suggests that there is individual variation among language learners with regard to 'monitor' use.
 He distinguishes those learners that use the 'monitor' all the time (over-users); those learners who have not learned or who prefer not to use their conscious knowledge (under-users); and those learners that use the 'monitor' appropriately (optimal users).
 An evaluation of the person's psychological profile can help to determine to what group they belong.
 Usually extroverts are under-users, while introverts and perfectionists are over-users.
 Lack of self-confidence is frequently related to the over-use of the "monitor".